mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 At that interview, I remember neither my or the interviewer actually knew what position I was interviewing for, so he asked me a few basic coding questions.
 I thought I did alright, but I got quickly rejected from everything.

-The next year, I didn't have too much success from the Fall career fair, so I try to leverage my connections.
+The next year during the 2019-2020 school year, I didn't have too much success from the Fall career fair, so I try to leverage my connections.
 A ton of hiring takes place in the Fall, so I didn't want to miss out.
 I reached out to her on LinkedIn, where she encouraged me to apply online and email her a copy of my resume, which she'd forward around.
-I'm not sure if she rememebered me or not, but I was happy that she was giving me a shot.
+I'm not sure if she rememebered me or not, but I like to think she did and I was happy that she was giving me a shot.

+She also said she would forward my resume directly to the team, I don't know if this was the recruiting team or the hiring team, but at least I'd get some actual humans to look at my resume.
+Often times, especially at big companies that receive hundreds of thousands of applications, the resume filtering process is automated by an applicant tracking system (ATS).
+The ATS, among other things, can be used to filter out and analyze candidates automatically without needing a real human to analyze them.
+For large companies that receive hundreds of thousands of applicants, these ATSs can save tons of time and money.
+Microsoft says the "eValUAtE aLl cAnDidATes ThORoUghLY" like ok buddy if you say so.
+I bet like 90% of the applicants at Microsoft get filtered out by the ATS and are never actually seen by a living entity, so that's why getting your resume "forwarded to the team" can be very helpful.

 ![mstf_recruiter_linkedin_msg](images/mstf_recruiter_linkedin_msg.png)